Last Updated: 21/02/2025

 There will be some naysayers that argue that the purchase of one RM3,000 airline ticket is already equivalent to a substantial amount of Dining spend, but you should ask yourselves how often do you actually spend that amount?

-At 0.83 MPR, the UOB PRVI Miles Elite is tied with the UOB Visa Infinite, which offers a similar 0.83 MPR as mentioned earlier in my review and is also slightly better than the CIMB Travel World Mastercard.
-Of course, it is pointless to mention the Maybank 2 Cards Premier at this stage, given the fall of Maybank from grace and its laughable 0.5 MPR.
+At 0.83 MPR, the UOB PRVI Miles Elite stands on par with the UOB Visa Infinite, which offers the same earn rate, and edges out competitors like the CIMB Travel World Mastercard.
+Naturally, there’s little reason to mention the Maybank 2 Cards Premier, given its drastic decline in value and an almost laughable 0.4 MPR.

 For the ultra-affluent who don't need to bother with airline miles redemption because you're used to paying cash for your business class and first class tickets, the CIMB Travel World Elite, which waives 1% of its overseas transaction fees, may be a more suitable option.